saboshi69/saboshi69.github.io/README.md

 *Features:*
   - Placed at the leftside of the web
   - Brief introduction of myself
-  - Using Div to sperate each blocks
+  - Using Div to separate each blocks

 ### Aside
 *Features:*
-  - A conatiner for my gallery
+  - A container for my gallery
   - JS is used to built the gallery:
  ```
     for (i = 0; i < slides.length; i++) {